-The Profit Factor and Trading
+Profit Factor and Trading

 Definition of the Profit Factor

-How to Calculate the Profit Factor ?
+How is Profit Factor calculated?

-The Profit Factor: concrete example
+Profit Factor: practical example

-For example, on a trading day, all your winning trades are €530, and all your losses are €280.
-In the end, you won €250 net and your profit factor is: 1.89 (530/280=1.89).
-Your day is therefore positive, you are happy to have made a PV of €250 but the profit factor less than 2 should be a cause for alarm: you took too much risk to earn this money; you actually lost €1 to earn €1.89.
-Your trading would become too dangerous in the long term.
-Of course, this is not significant in the course of one day; you have to assess your profit factor per week, month, quarter, year.
-The longer the period on which the calculation is based, the more the result is pertinent and qualitatively describes your trading.
+For example, on a trading day, all your winning trades come to €530, your total losses €280.
+At the end of the day, you have made €250 net and your Profit Factor is: 1.89 (530/280=1.89).
+So your day is positive, you are happy to have made a profit of €250.
+However the Profit Factor lower than 2 should warn you: you have taken too high a risk to make this amount, you tangibly lost €1 to earn €1.89.
+In the long term, your trading is too dangerous.
+Of course, for one day, that holds little value.
+You must assess Profit Factor weekly, monthly, quarterly, and annually.
+The longer the period the calculation is based on, the more relevant the result is and the more it qualitatively characterises your trading.

-The Profit Factor and risk management
+Profit Factor and risk management

-My vision of the Profit Factor
+My approach of Profit Factor

-For my trading, I calculate my profit factor weekly, monthly and yearly, as you can see in my results in the stock market.
-This allows me to assess the quality of my trading in time, and try to improve my performance daily, weekly, monthly, and yearly.
-So I prefer to earn €500 a week with a profit factor of 7 than €1,500 with a profit factor of 3.
-If you want to evaluate the quality of a trader, ask him his annual Profit Factor.
-If he does not know what it is, he is not a trader but a joker.
+For my trading, I calculate my Profit Factor every week, every month, and every year as you can see in my stock market results.
+This enables me to assess my trading skills over time, to try to improve each day, week, month, year.
+Also, I prefer to make €500 a week with a Profit Factor of 7 than €1,500 with a Profit Factor of 3.
+If you want to evaluate traders' skills, ask for their annual Profit Factor.
+If they do not know what it is, they are not a trader but a clown.

-Next Article: The Maximum DrawDown
+Next article: Maximum DrawDown